oddbird/oddleventy/content/blog/2025/fluid-type.md

 I think browsers like Arc are on the right track with per-site style adjustments.

-We could take my responsive-default approach even farther by providing site-specific controls as part of our UI.
+We could take my responsive-default approach even further by providing site-specific controls as part of our UI.
 We still want to make sure the defaults are reasonable,